WWWW-FM

-WWWW-FM (102.9 MHz), is a commercial radio station licensed to Ann Arbor, Michigan.
+WWWW-FM (102.9 FM), is a commercial radio station licensed to Ann Arbor, Michigan.
 It is owned by Cumulus Media and it broadcasts a country music format, known as W4 Country.
 The studios and offices are on Victors Way in Ann Arbor.

 WWWW-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for this part of Michigan.
 The transmitter is on West Waters Road at South Zeeb Road, west of downtown Ann Arbor.

 History

 Early years

-The station, created by Saline residents (including puppeteer Meredith Bixby and the town's mayor, Henry Leutheuser) signed on the air on January 6, 1958.
+The station, created by Saline residents (including puppeteer Meredith Bixby and the town's mayor, Henry Leutheuser) signed on the air on May 21, 1962.
 The original call sign was WOIA and it was co-owned with WOIB in Saline, Michigan.
 Originally, WOIA and WOIB simulcast a full service, middle of the road (MOR) music format with some Top 40 music played on weekends.
 The format changed to full-time Top 40 in 1967.
 WOIA disc jockeys during this time included John Records Landecker, later to become a legend in Chicago radio, and Art Vuolo Jr., later to become known as "Radio's Best Friend".

 In 1970, the stations became WNRS and WNRZ, "Ann Arbor's Winners".
 The "Winners" airstaff included Arthur Penhallow, who later became a fixture at WRIF in Detroit for nearly 40 years.
 At WNRS/WNRZ, his air name was "Cicero Grimes".
 "Winners" took advantage of Ann Arbor's status as a breakout market for songs that later went on to success in the Detroit market, proclaiming: "Winners Plays...
 Detroit Watches".

 The two stations soon separated their programming, with WNRS adopting a country format and WNRZ becoming a full-time 24-hour free-form progressive rock station.
 Former WABX personalities Jerry Goodwin and Ann Christ worked at WNRZ in 1972, and John Sinclair also hosted a Sunday-evening show.
 The station built up a loyal following in Ann Arbor's "hippie" community, but was financially unsuccessful.

 That led owner Thomas Boodell to change the station to a simulcast of WNRS's country programming and change the locks at the station to keep the former progressive-rock hosts out of the studio.
 After a petition to restore the progressive programming generated 10,000 signatures, Boodell relented by reinstating progressive rock on the station nightly from 9 p.m. to 6 a.m.
 This split format continued until November 1974, when the station became again temporarily a full-time simulcast of WNRS as preparations were made for the stations' sale to Community Music Services of Rochester, New York.
 At this time, the FM station's facilities were upgraded.